Kong/docs.konghq.com/app/mesh/1.5.x/features/vault.md

 You can authenticate with the `token` or with client certificates by providing `clientKey` and `clientCert`.

 You can provide these values inline for testing purposes only, as a path to a file on the same host as `kuma-cp`, or contained in a `secret`.
-See [the Kuma Secrets documentation](https://kuma.io/docs/latest/security/secrets/).
+When using a `secret`, it should be a mesh-scoped secret (see [the Kuma Secrets documentation](https://kuma.io/docs/latest/security/secrets/) for details on mesh-scoped secrets versus global secrets).
+On Kubernetes, this mesh-scoped secret should be stored in the system namespace ("kong-mesh-system" by default).

 Here's an example of a configuration with a `vault`-backed CA: